 Earlier today, we highlighted a couple of forthcoming OTA updates for Verizon's Droid Incredible 2 and Rezound.
 Looks like the company wasn't finished approving updates for the day, however, as it just pushed some info to its support docs about a new build set to hit the LG Spectrum.

 While it's not a game changer, Spectrum owners can expect a few bug fixes and enhancements, including improved dialer performance, the ability to use the camera while on a call, a better keyboard, and an option to send all calls to voicemail.
-The power button will also turn the display on during a voice call after the update is installed.
 Read More

 Ah, the poor LG Spectrum.
 Soon after it was released with mediocre Gingerbread-based software the Samsung Galaxy S III showed up to rain on LG's parade.
 Well, the Spectrum is getting a big update to Android 4.0.4 that should make owners much happier.
 Watch out, though.
 It clocks in at a whopping 384MB.